 - Humans have created 8300 million metric tonnes of plastic in the last 60+ years

-- Between 4.7 million and 12.7 million tonnes of plastic leak into the world’s oceans every year.
+- Between 19 and 23 million metric tonnes of plastic were estimated to have entered the marine environment in 2016.
 That’s more than the combined weight of every single blue whale on Earth.

 - A single 1L plastic bottle could break down into enough small fragments to put one on every mile of beach in the entire world.

-- One dead pilot whale was found to contain 80 plastic bags in its stomach.
+- One dead pilot whale was found to contain 80 plastic bags in his stomach.

-- A single use plastic bottle that makes its way into the ocean can take 450 years to break down, meaning it lives twice as long as a bowhead whale – one of the longest living creatures on the planet.
+- A single use plastic bottle that makes its way into the ocean can take more than 450 years to break down into ever smaller pieces, meaning it will remain on this planet twice as long as a bowhead whale - one of the longest living creatures on the planet.

 Why is plastic pollution a problem?

 It’s that ease and frequency of use that’s led us to where we are now.
-Humans have created 8300 million metric tonnes of plastic in the last 60+ years and every year between 4.8 and 12.7 million tonnes end up in our oceans, either floating in garbage patches, sinking to the seabed or washing up on beaches around the world.
+Humans have created 8300 million metric tonnes of plastic in the last 60+ years.
+Between 19 and 23 million metric tonnes of plastic are estimated to have entered the marine environment in 2016, either floating in garbage patches, sinking to the seabed or washing up on beaches around the world.
 Plastic pollution is a global environmental crisis, because it never goes away.

 Over time, plastic breaks down into smaller fragments due to exposure to the sun, wind and waves.
 It never really disappears though; the pieces just get smaller and smaller, becoming microplastics.